 When it comes to feeding marijuana plants, sometimes we get very lucky in our grow ops, sometimes we don’t.
 What I mean by lucky is when you feed your plants based solely on the hydroponic nutrients manufacturer’s dosage instructions and feed charts, and everything works well with no overfeeding, underfeeding or other nutrients-related problems.

-Because in my experience and the experience of professional and home growers around the world, nutrients quality, reliability and performance are the weak links in our gardens.
-To put it bluntly, most fertilizer manufacturers who sell to marijuana growers are flying blind, using inferior materials and processing, haven’t tested their products on cannabis crops, offer confusing and inaccurate feed charts, and are far more interested in profits than in giving us scientifically-researched and proven products and technical support.
+In my experience and the experience of professional and home growers around the world, nutrients quality, reliability and performance are the weak links in our gardens.
+To put it bluntly, most manufacturers who sell nutrients to marijuana growers are flying blind, using inferior materials and processing, haven’t tested their products on cannabis crops, offer confusing and inaccurate feed charts, and are far more interested in profits than in giving us scientifically-researched and proven products and technical support.

-Just take a look at the many grower forums discussing crop failures with all the major nutrients brands including Canna, General Hydroponics, House & Garden, Biobizz, Botanicare and many others.
+Just take a look at the many grower forums discussing crop failures with all the major nutrients brands including Canna, General Hydroponics, House & Garden, Biobizz, Advanced Nutrients, Botanicare and many others.